myPOS blog Tips

 SWIFT is the chief method for executing international payments, yet, its users were facing several challenges – lack of capability to observe expedited funds, high correspondent fees, and – as of late – a certain extent of slackness compared to the pace at which things move nowadays.

 It is a framework of rules, incorporating the latest trends and developments.
 These include transparency of fees, both-side payment tracking, and confirmation of settlement in the recipient’s account.
-Every gpi-onboarded financial organisation obliges to follow the rules.
+Every gpi-onboarded financial organisation is obliged to follow the rules.

 Conclusion